-This number includes only children receiving services who were younger than 3 years.
+1 This number includes only children receiving services who were younger than 3 years.

 To improve results for infants, toddlers, and preschool-age children with developmental delays and disabilities and narrow the achievement and school readiness gaps, the MSDE implements a Differentiated Framework: Tiers of General Supervision and Engagement, which assigns public agencies to varying levels of monitoring and support based on performance on Annual Performance Report indicators, analysis of data, correction of noncompliance, fiscal management, and monitoring findings.
 This method of general supervision also ensures that infants and toddlers with disabilities and their families receive the services and supports to which they are entitled under Part C of the Individuals with Disabilities Education Act (IDEA).
-Based on SFY 2019 data, 21 Local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision and three LITPs were assigned to the Targeted Tier of General Supervision.
+Based on SFY 2020 data, 21 Local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision, two LITPs were assigned to the Targeted Tier of General Supervision, and one LITP was assigned to the Focused Tier of General Supervision.